International Criminal Court: Genocide

 The definition of these crimes is identical to those contained within the Convention on the Prevention and Punishment of the Crime of Genocide of 1948.

 Crimes against humanity

 Article 7 defines crimes against humanity as acts "committed as part of a widespread or systematic attack directed against any civilian population, with knowledge of the attack".
-The article lists 16 such as individual crimes:
+The article lists 16 such individual crimes: